se4ai/se4ai.github.io/about-case-studies.md

 how data miners use optimizers.
 Recall that, given many solutions floating in a space of multiple goals, the Pareto frontier are those solutions that are not demonstrably worse that anything else.

-There many ways to implement multi-goal reasoning and one of the simplest is to use contrast set learning and the [Zitler and Künnzli](REFS#zitler-2004) indicator measure $$I$$:
+There many ways to implement multi-goal reasoning including genetic algorithms and sequential model-based optimization.
+But  one of the simplest is to use contrast set learning and the [Zitler and Künnzli](REFS#zitler-2004) indicator measure $$I$$:

 - In the expression $$I(x,y)=\frac{1}{N}\sum_i^N \left(10^{w_i(x_i'-y_i')/N}\right)$$
      -  $$x_i$$ and $$y_i$$ are the i-th goal of row $$x,y$$
      -  $$x_i'$$ and $$y_i'$$ are those goals normalized 0..1 for min..max.
      - Each of the "_N_" goals is weighted $$w_i=-1,1$$ depending on whether or not we seek to minimize or maximze  it.
-- When comparing two rows,  row $$x$$ is better than row $$y$$ if we "lose more" going $$x$$ to $$y$$ than going  $$y$$ to $$x$$; i.e.  $$I(x,y) < I(y,x)$$.
+- Row $$x$$ is better than row $$y$$ if we "lose more" going $$x$$ to $$y$$ than going  $$y$$ to $$x$$; i.e.  $$I(x,y) < I(y,x)$$.
 - Row are sorted by how many times they are better than (say) $$M=100$$ other rows (selected at random).